The Best Holiday Gifts for Him

 This made-in-America wristwatch has a stylish silicone strap, a stainless steel core and a three-hand hour, minute and second indicator that’s just the right mix of sporty and done-up.
 He can wear it to his 9-to-5 but also on a Saturday date night with you.

-Upgrade his ancient college sweats with a sleek pair of Nike Tech Fleece Joggers that he can wear outside the house with a bomber jacket and still look like he is wearing a put-together outfit.
+Upgrade his ancient college sweats with a pair of Nike Club Open Hem Pants -- he can actually sport these outside the house and look put-together.
 Obviously, these are perfect for wearing to the gym, too.

 The round shape of these Quay sunglasses is a '70s-inspired look that’s totally current, but the tortoise-shell frames and polarized lenses give off a totally classic vibe, too.